department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/2023-02-appt-list-usability-screenreader/conversation-guide.md

 **Follow up:**
 - If they didn't navigate to the details page during the initial search:
-    - If no longer needed an appointment and wanted to cancel one of these requests, how would you do that from here?
+    - If you no longer needed an appointment and wanted to cancel one of these requests, how would you do that from here?

 ### Things to watch for:
 - How did they talk about requests?
 Have they experienced them before?